-(a) Appeals from administrative action.

-- (1) Function.
+- (a) Appeals from administrative action. - (1) Function.
 The hearing examiner will hear and decide appeals where it is alleged there is an error in any order, requirement, decision, interpretation, determination or action of any administrative official charged with the administration and enforcement of the provisions of this chapter land development code or any other ordinance which provides for similar review; provided, however, that: - a.
 No appeal to the hearing examiner shall may lie from any act by such an administrative official pursuant to: - 1.
 An order, resolution or directive of the Board of County Commissioners directing him to perform such act; or - 2.
-Any ordinance or other regulation or provision in this code which provides a different appellate procedure. - b.
-The appeal to the hearing examiner shall must be in writing on forms provided by the hearing examiner, and shall must be duly filed with the hearing examiner within 30 calendar days, but not thereafter, after such act or decision by the administrative official.
+Any ordinance or other regulation or provision in this code which provides a different appellate procedure. - The appeal to the hearing examiner shall must be in writing on forms provided by the hearing examiner, and shall must be duly filed with the hearing examiner within 30 calendar days, but not thereafter, after such act or decision by the administrative official.
 The appeal shall must specify the grounds for the appeal. - c.
 No appeal shall may be considered by the hearing examiner where it appears to be a circumvention of an established or required procedure.
 Specifically, in no case may an appeal be heard when the hearing examiner determines that the case should more appropriately be heard on a request for a variance.

 - d.
-Notices of hearings on appeals shall will be provided in accordance with the provisions of an applicable administrative code which shall be adopted by the Board of County Commissioners. - No appeal will be considered by the hearing examiner for any challenge to a е. development order which is controlled by F.S. § 163.3215.
+Notices of hearings on appeals shall will be provided in accordance with the provisions of an applicable administrative code which shall be adopted by the Board of County Commissioners. - No appeal will be considered by the hearing examiner for any challenge to a A. development order which is controlled by F.S. § 163,3215.
 In cases of challenges to development orders controlled by F.S. § 163.3215, no suit may be brought and no verified complaint, as explained in F.S. § 163.3215(4), may be filed or accepted for filing until the development order giving rise to the complaint has become final by virtue of its having been issued by the director, or by virtue of its having been ordered by the county hearing examiner on an appeal reversing the director's denial of the development permit, or by the Board of County Commissioners in cases where the Board of County Commissioners has granted planned development zoning or an extension of a development order.
-Once a development order has been granted, the provisions of F.S. § 163.3215 will be the sole means of challenging the approval or denial of a development order, as that term is defined in F.S. § 163.3164(6), when the approval of the development order is alleged to be inconsistent with the Lee Plan, in which case an action brought pursuant to F.S. § 163.3215 will be limited exclusively to the issue of comprehensive plan consistency. - f.
+Once a development order has been granted, the provisions of F.S. § 163.3215 will be the sole means of challenging the approval or denial of a development order, as that term is defined in F.S. § 163.3164(6), when the approval of the development order is alleged to be inconsistent with the Lee Plan, in which case an action brought pursuant to F.S. § 163.3215 will be limited exclusively to the Issue of comprehensive plan consistency. - f.
 Except as may be required by F.S.
-163.3215, and then only pursuant to that statute, a third party shall will not have standing to appeal an administrative decision granting or denying any development permit.
-Only the applicant or his agent shall will be permitted to appeal such administrative action as set forth in this subsection (a). - (2) Considerations. - a.
-In reaching his decision, the hearing examiner shall must consider the following criteria, as well as any other issues which are pertinent and reasonable: - 1.
-Whether or not the appeal is of a nature properly brought to him for decision, or whether or not there is an established procedure for handling the request other than through the appeal process (i.e., a variance or special exception, etc.). - 2.
-The intent of the ordinance which is being applied or interpreted. - 3.
-The effect the ruling will have when applied generally to the ordinance which will be affected by the hearing examiner's decision this code. - b.
-Staff recommendations, the testimony of the appellant and testimony of the general public shall must also be considered. - (3) Findings.
-Before granting any appeal, the hearing examiner must find that an error was made in the order, requirement, decision, interpretation, determination or action of the administrative official charged with the administration and enforcement of the provisions of this code or other ordinance which provides for similar review.
+163.3215, and then only pursuant to that statute, a third party shall will not have standing to appeal an administrative decision granting or denving any development permit.
+Only the applicant or his agent shall will be permitted to appeal such administrative action as set forth in this subsection (a).